PartIR: Composing SPMD Partitioning Strategies for Machine Learning: System architecture

+\item An optional pass to lower to the \partir:Temporal dialect that is used for niche applications like automatic micro-batching by referencing the semantics of \partir:Core.
+We omit further details to focus on SPMD.

-\item \partir:Core loops and slices are lowered to the \partir:HLO dialect generating device-local collective communication ops.
-The collectives at \partir:HLO refer to mesh axes that make their IR encoding independent of the total number of devices in the mesh (as opposed to collectives in StableHLO and XLA HLO that directly reference groups of logical device IDs), and makes it easy to reason about and fuse (Section~\ref{sec:mhlo}).
-As a result, we implemented our simulation at that level.
-To export, we lower any custom high-level \partir:HLO ops to StableHLO computations and hand over the module to XLA for compilation. \end{itemize}
+\item \partir:Core ops are lowered to the \partir:HLO dialect generating device-local collective communication ops.
+The collectives in this dialect refer to mesh axes that make their IR encoding independent of the total number of devices in the mesh (as opposed to collectives in StableHLO and XLA:HLO that reference groups of logical device IDs) and make it easy to reason about and fuse (\Cref{sec:mhlo}).
+Simulators are also implemented at this level.
+To export, we lower any custom high-level \partir:HLO ops to StableHLO computations and hand the module to XLA for compilation. \end{enumerate}

-As \Cref{fig:part_stack} shows, our architecture and separation of dialects allow us to implement the right rewrites at the right level of abstraction and to also independently test various components of the partitioner.
-For example, \partir:Core is unaware of SPMD execution, and its rewrite axioms remain very simple; this is a separate step from SPMD lowering (a pass that we have additionally proven correct), or the optimization of communication primitives.
+Our architecture allows us to implement the right rewrites at the right abstraction level and independently test various internal dialects.
+For example, \partir:Core is unaware of SPMD execution, and its rewrite axioms remain very simple; this is a separate step from SPMD lowering (a pass that we have additionally proven correct), or the optimization of SPMD primitives.
+Additionally, the input and output of our system is the StableHLO dialect, making \partir a frontend- and backend-agnostic tool. \footnote{We only present APIs for JAX since it is our users' frontend tool of choice.
+Typical choices for backends are XLA, CUDA or OpenXLA.}

+We have formally proven the correctness of the most complex part of the \partir stack, the lowering to \partir:SPMD, and described the process in detail in \Cref{app:sec:translation-correctness}.
+The rest of the stack is compartmentalized and tested extensively.